niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

                      name == 'Bill Kill'
 ```

+The result shows how boths relations have been merged.

 | name | tag | age |
 |   -: | -: |  -: |
 | `"Bill Kill"` | `"Five Fingers Death Punch"` | `"57"` |
 | `"Bill Kill"` |                   `"Katana"` | `"57"` |

+This query can be explain by using, again, `::explain` command.

 ```cozoscript
 ::explain { ?[name, tag, age] := *tag[name, tag],